sajjadh47/international-telephone-input-with-flags-and-dial-codes/readme.txt

 3. Drag / Click upload the plugin zip file
 4. The resulting installation screen will list the installation as successful or note any problems during the install.
 If successful, click Activate Plugin to activate it, or Return to Plugin Installer for further actions.
-3. Go to your Dashboard ->Settings -> Intl Telephone Input & Adjust Your Settings Accordingly.
+3. Go to your Dashboard -> Settings -> Intl Telephone Input & Adjust Your Settings Accordingly.

 == Changelog ==
+= 2.0.5 =
+- Geo Location Db updated to the last version.
 = 2.0.4 =
 - Fixed issue: phone number now saves with country code = 2.0.3 =